timescale/docs/getting-started/aggregation.md

 can then perform an aggregation and, for example, get the average of the values for each day.

-In this procedure, you time bucket the entire dataset for the last week into days, and calculate the average of each bucket:
+In this section, you time bucket the entire dataset for the last week into days, and calculate the average of each bucket:

 ```sql